 - Development of a site visit or speaker series with global business, policy, and thought leaders within a course

 - Other forms of original, globally-focused teaching in the classroom

 We invite all faculty, program directors, deans, department chairs, alumni, and students to nominate deserving Smith School faculty members (i.e., tenured, tenure-track, clinical, Professor of Practice, lecturer, adjunct, or Ph.D. student) for this award.
-The award winners will be chosen and announced in May 2016.
 To be nominated, an instructor must meet the following criteria:

 - The person must be a member of the Robert H. Smith School of Business faculty or a Smith School instructor.
 Adjunct faculty and doctoral students are also eligible.
 (Faculty members from other academic units are not eligible.)